-We specify a Name of books.mdb, choose a Type of File: mdb and then use the browse [...] button to browse over to a Source of C:\data\books.mdb.
-That .mdb is a Microsoft Access .mdb file database that contains tables, queries and examples for Chris Fehily's fine book, SQL: Visual QuickStart Guide, which is highly recommended by Manifold for anyone new to SQL.
+We specify a Name of books.mdb, choose a Type of File: mdb and then use the browse [...] button to browse over to a Source of C:\Data\books.mdb.
+The .mdb file is a Microsoft Access .mdb file database that contains tables, queries and examples for Chris Fehily's fine books on SQL, which are highly recommended by Manifold for anyone new to SQL.

 Press Create Data Source and a new data source is added to the project.